invpe/GridShell/Documentation/Tutorials/Use.md

 Your sensor device will now be part of the network executing tasks and earning rewards!

+Additionaly you can see how [Whale](https://github.com/invpe/GridShell/tree/main/Sources/Integrations/Whale) is integrated, it is exactly a device sensor that contributes to the network.

 # 🧑‍🍳 Time to store telemetry ?

 That's a great idea, let's not wait with that.